ibois-epfl/TSlam/dev_log/README.md

 ![](./select_faces_b.png)

 > ⚠️ The currentmost important to the system is if *there is an eligible face, which has no sticker attached to the timber face*.
 In this case it will discared.
 The algorithm should be reinforced by covering also this case.

+Current TODOs:
+- [ ] a piece with double stripes on edges each is not reconstructing correctly, check the bug out.